FabienArcellier/fixtup/docs/source/handbook.rst

 Mount a fixture once and reuse it for all the tests
 ***************************************************

-When the `shared` policy is active on a fixture, it is mounted only once at the first test that use this fixture, then reused by each test.
+When the `keep_mounted` policy is active on a fixture, it is mounted only once at the first test that use this fixture, then reused by each test.
 Between each test the fixture is starting and stopping.
 For exemple, with the docker plugin, network is mounted only once.
 Containers start and stop between every tests.